vivo-us/request-handler/README.md

 # Request Handler

+**IMPORTANT: This package is currently under very active developement.
+Breaking changes may occur at any time.**

 Request Handler is a multi-node capable external API management package that simplifies the process of making requests to external APIs.
 It provides a centralized method of authenticating requests, handling rate limits, managing multiple clients, and retrying requests.
 Additionally, it takes the headache out of managing rate limits between multiple nodes by utilizing Redis to notify other nodes of rate limit usage.

 ## Table of Contents